Artists in Crime: Plot summary

 Autopsy results show Sonia was with child and a meeting with her friend Bobbie reveals the father was Garcia.
 However, Sonia blackmailed Pilgrim over this because he is wealthy and she knew he would pay her to keep silent.
 Bobbie will say no more other than she is sure Garcia killed Sonia.
 Much of Alleyn and his team's focus shifts to where Garcia may have disappeared to.
 He mentioned having a warehouse somewhere in London.
 Moreover, his heavy statue has also disappeared.
 Alleyn suspects Garcia transported the statue to the warehouse but none of the local moving companies say Garcia hired them.
 He examines Troy's caravan and notices the petrol tank is lower than it should be.
 Garcia must have borrowed the caravan to transport his work back and forth to the warehouse.
 However, Garcia is known to have been under the influence of opium and whiskey at the time so someone must have helped him.

 Using the missing petrol levels, Alleyn finds the warehouse in London's Brixton district, despite Valmai's claim the warehouse is in Holloway.
 There, Alleyn finds the grotesquely disfigured corpse of Garcia who seems to have ingested nitric acid by force.
 With the help of Inspector Fox and journalist Nigel Bathgate, Alleyn checks everyone's alibis one last time.

 In the epilogue, Alleyn explains all to Troy and his mother.
-Sonia and Garcia conspired to blackmail both Pilgrim and Seacliff.
+Sonia and Garcia conspired to blackmail both Basil Pilgrim and Valmai Seacliff.
 While Sonia was successful in getting money out of Basil, Valmai refused to pay Garcia.
-She dressed in Pilgrim's clothes, met with Garcia in the studio on Friday night and secretly watched Garcia place the knife under the throne.
+Valmai dressed in Pilgrim's clothes, met with Garcia in the studio on Friday night and secretly watched Garcia place the knife under the throne.
 She then helped Garcia pack and move his stuff to the London warehouse where she killed him by pouring nitric acid down his throat, burning her hand in the process.
-She then returned the caravan and headed back to the estate she was staying in without anyone being the wiser.
+She then returned the caravan and headed back to the estate where she was staying without anyone being the wiser.
 She returned to class on Monday morning and, when the opportunity arose, shoved Sonia onto the knife.
 Alleyn noted that the other students said Valmai continued to press down on Sonia after she yelled in pain.
 From their position, it would seem as if Sonia was simply complaining about the pose again but Valmai should have known better.
 Sonia previously vandalized a portrait Troy did of Valmai and her murder was committed in revenge.

 Troy thanks Alleyn for his aid and helping her through the investigation.
 She tells him that she does not hate him anymore.
 He tells her that that fills him with enough hope that something may blossom between the two of them.